Analysis | What happens to an entrenched two-party system when one party undermines the system?

 It's not a free market.
 It's a duopoly.

 As it turns out, this is also the problem.
 During the Trump era, those non-Trump Republicans had an alliance of convenience with Democrats.
 The political agenda was shared: Oust Trump and redirect the country.
-But that couldn’t last once Democrats were in power simply because once the left’s agenda pointed in a different direction than the ones the former Republicans supported.
+But that couldn’t last once Democrats were in power simply because the left’s agenda pointed in a different direction than the ones the former Republicans supported.
 They were left homeless, watching their party move right as they were standing still.

 Much has been made of the way in which the Trump era left some Republicans in the cold.
 There’s been a lot of attention paid to party registrations following the violence of Jan.
 6, for example, changes that make up only a very small part of the party’s base.
-More significant is the way in which the party’s former leaders have been pushed away, from Arizona Republicans censuring the wife of the party’s 2008 presidential nominee for opposing Trump last year to its 2012 nominee literally running for safety from a pro-Trump crowd at the Capitol last month.
+More significant is the way in which the party’s former leaders have been pushed away, from Arizona Republicans censuring the wife of the party’s 2008 presidential nominee for opposing Trump last year to its 2012 nominee literally running for safety from a Trump crowd at the Capitol last month.

 People forget that Sen. Mitt Romney (R-Utah) was an explicit target of Trump’s mockery on that day.
 During his speech outside the White House that morning, Trump referred to an incident in which Romney was harassed by Trump supporters on a flight into Washington the previous day.